The Icelandic Dream

 The Icelandic Dream (Icelandic: Íslenski draumurinn) is a 2000 Icelandic film directed by Róbert Ingi Douglas.
 The movie depicts the story about an average Icelander and his dream to maintain wealth and fame.

 Plot

 Þórhallur Sverrisson stars as "Tóti", a 29-year-old grade school graduate who tries to earn his living by importing Bulgarian cigarettes to Iceland.
 His 18-year-old girlfriend "Dagmar", played by Hafdís Huld, is trying to put up with him and his hobbies and soccer, while in high school (Menntaskóli).
 His best friend "Valli", a house painter and a longtime friend of Tóti speaks his mind throughout the movie, such as his thoughts on women and his patriotic ideas on Iceland, he is played by Jón Gnarr.
+Tóti is deep in debt when sales of the cigarettes take off, but success is brief, and he goes to prison.
+His ex takes their daughter away with her new boyfriend to the USA.
+His teenage girlfriend ends up with a star soccer player to rub salt in the wounds.
+Tóti is released from prison and his ex and daughter return from the USA.